 Opening Hours: Monday to Sunday 08:00 AM – 18:00 PM

 Find accommodations in the Old Town of Tallinn

 Explored by Kristin from Adventures with Ensuite

-Azerbaijan is on the crossroads between Europe and Central Asia and is slowly but surely winning in popularity amongst travellers.
+Azerbaijan is at the crossroads between Europe and Central Asia and is slowly but surely winning in popularity amongst travelers.
 The capital of Azerbaijan, Baku is home to a very iconic and thus famous landmark in Europe – The Flame Towers.

 Azerbaijan is often referred to as ‘the land of fire’.
 The symbol of fire can be found on the national flag and was believed to be one of the main sources of inspiration for the design of the – aptly named – Flame Towers.

 Today the towers consist of office space, residential apartments, serviced apartments, and a Fairmont hotel.
 Inside the towers, there is not much to see.
 In fact, the buildings are best appreciated from a distance.

 Majestically located at the top of a hill, the Flame Towers can be seen from anywhere in the city.
 During the day the towers glitter in the sun.
 But at night they really come to life with illuminations displayed on the buildings by 10,000 high-powered LED lights.